 The change to § 1807.100 clarifies that CMF activities must take place in the United States, specifically, "every State of the United States, the District of Columbia, or territories of the United States."
 The revision to § 1807.101(a) clarifies that CDFIs must be certified by the CDFI Fund.
-The term "merit-based" in § 1807.101(b) is deleted, leaving only "competitive," as a technical correction.
+The term "merit-based" in §1807.101(b) is deleted, leaving only "competitive," as a technical correction.
 The CMF Application process has always been and remains a competitive one.
-The term "eligible uses" in § 1807.101(b) is replaced with the defined term "Eligible Uses" in § 1807.101(b) is replaced with the defined term "Eligible Uses" in § 1807.101(b) are placed with the defined term "Eligible Uses" in § 1807.102 is revised by removing references to specific CDFI Fund programs to accommodate any future changes or additions to CDFI Fund programs; a corresponding change is made to delete the phrase "Notice of Funds Availability, Notice of Guarantee

-Availability, or Notice of Allocation Availability," and replaced with the phrase "are set forth in the applicable funding notice."
+The term "eligible uses" in §1807.101(b) is replaced with the defined term "Eligible Uses" in § 1807.104 to align with the terminology used in the Act, and is further described in § 1807.301.
+Section 1807.102 is revised by removing references to specific CDFI Fund programs to accommodate any future changes or additions to CDFI Fund programs; a corresponding change is made to delete the phrase "Notice of Funds Availability, Notice of Guarantee Availability, or Notice of Allocation Availability," and replaced with the phrase "are set forth in the applicable funding notice."